 There are two basic modes of operation, keypad mode and MCU mode.
 In keypad mode, the chip will scan an attached matrix of keys, which can be used to control learning and sending commands.
-Each key corresponds to a separate command.
+Each key corresponds to either a single command, or a sequence of commands.
 In MCU mode, the chip can be controlled directly by a microcontroller, for both learning and sending commands.
 The device can be trained in one mode, and used in a different mode, if needed.
-To select the desired mode, pull pin 4 either high (keypad) or low (MCU) at power-up, with a 10K resistor.
+Do not train with macros in keyboard mode, and then attempt to play them back using MCU, mode, however, as it won't work.
+Macros are not supported in MCU mode.
+To select the desired mode, either float pin 23 at power-up (keypad mode) or pull it low (MCU mode) at power-up, with a 470 ohm resistor.